gromacs/gromacs/docs/user-guide/mdp-options.rst

    (0) [steps]
-   number of steps that elapse between writing coordinates to the output trajectory file (:ref:`trr`), the last coordinates are always written
+   number of steps that elapse between writing coordinates to the output trajectory file (:ref:`trr`), the last coordinates are always written unless 0, which means coordinates are not written into the trajectory file.

 .. mdp:: nstvout

    (0) [steps]
-   number of steps that elapse between writing velocities to the output trajectory file (:ref:`trr`), the last velocities are always written
+   number of steps that elapse between writing velocities to the output trajectory file (:ref:`trr`), the last velocities are always written unless 0, which means velocities are not written into the trajectory file.

 .. mdp:: nstfout

    (0) [steps]
-   number of steps that elapse between writing forces to the output trajectory file (:ref:`trr`), the last forces are always written.
+   number of steps that elapse between writing forces to the output trajectory file (:ref:`trr`), the last forces are always written, unless 0, which means forces are not written into the trajectory file.

 .. mdp:: nstlog

    (1000) [steps]
-   number of steps that elapse between writing energies to the log file, the last energies are always written
+   number of steps that elapse between writing energies to the log file, the last energies are always written.

 .. mdp:: nstcalcenergy